-Training in special forms of theatrical presentation through in-class intensive preparation, study, and program development for public presentation including comedy improv, stand-up comedy, and student directed one-act plays.
-Required: Instructor consent and successful audition.
+1-3 credits, Fall/Winter/Spring Training in special forms of theatrical presentation through in-class intensive preparation, study and program development for public presentation including comedy improvisation, stand-up comedy, and student directed one-act plays.
 Can be repeated for up to 6 credits.